-Have you ever considered using Bible Storytelling as a way to share the Gospel or do evangelism?
-Bible Storytelling is one of the many “tools” I was taught this year at International Project’s Equip missionary training program.
-As the following story explains, I have discovered this is a very easy and effective way to evangelize and share the Gospel.
+Have you ever considered using Bible Storytelling as a way to share the gospel or do evangelism?
+Bible Storytelling is one of the many “tools” I learned this year at Equip.
+As the following story explains, this is a very easy and effective way to evangelize and share the gospel.

 A few days ago, I went into a nail salon because it was a special day.
-My sister-in-law was visiting, and we were going to a Broadway show!
-As I sat down to get my $7.00 manicure (got to love the Bronx), I looked into the beautiful eyes of my Cambodian manicurist and felt the familiar tugging as the Holy Spirit said to my heart, “Share a Bible Story with her.”
+My sister-in-law was visiting, and we were going to a Broadway show.
+As I sat down to get my $7 manicure (got to love the Bronx), I looked into the beautiful eyes of my Cambodian manicurist.
+I then felt the familiar tugging as the Holy Spirit said to my heart, “Share a Bible Story with her.”

 I began the familiar arguing.
 “Here, Lord?!
-I’m just here to have a good time with my sister-in-law!
-Don’t I ever get a break from sharing?
+I am just here to have a good time with my sister-in-law!
+Do I ever get a break from sharing?
 What if my sister-in-law sees me get rejected?”

-“Share a Bible Story with her, and watch Me work.
-I’ll give you the words.
+“Share a Bible story with her, and watch Me work.
+I will give you the words.
 I always do.”

-I remembered what one of our trainers had taught us early on this year: that it only takes one moment of courage to share the Gospel, and after that you just get to coast.
+Then I remembered what one of our trainers taught us early on this year.
+It only takes one moment of courage to share the gospel, and after that, you just get to coast.

 I took a deep breath.
 I prayed for the Lord to speak as I opened my mouth.
 Then, I stepped “out of the boat.”